Ric Flair: Late career (2021–present)

+"Ric Flair's Last Match" (2021–2023)

 On August 14, 2021, at Triplemanía XXIX, Flair made his Lucha Libre AAA Worldwide (AAA) debut by accompanying Charlotte's fiancé Andrade "El Ídolo" to ringside during his match against AAA Mega Champion Kenny Omega.
 Flair would later get involved in the match by chopping Omega and applying the Figure Four leglock to Omega's second Konnan.

 On August 29, 2021, Flair made his return to the NWA at NWA 73.
 It was his first NWA appearance since 2008 when he was inducted into the NWA Hall of Fame.
 At NWA 73, Flair thanked the NWA and WWE for several memorable moments and noted the importance of having several companies in the industry.

 On May 16, 2022, it was announced that Flair would wrestle his final match on July 31 in Nashville, called Ric Flair's Last Match, finally retiring after nearly five decades in the ring.
 On July 18, it was announced that Flair would team with his son-in-law Andrade El Ídolo against Jeff Jarrett and Jay Lethal.
 As part of the promo setting up the match, Lethal attacked Flair over being left out of the match card.
 Jarrett initially tried to help Flair, but attacked him after he rebuffed him and used expletives against his family.
 Flair and Andrade would go on to win the match.

 Flair later confirmed that he had passed out twice during the Last Match and regretted announcing that it would be his final match.
 A few days later, he accompanied Andrade during his match against Carlito at the 49th WWC Anniversary show held on August 6, 2022.
 Flair attempted to interfere before poking Primo Colón when he tried to stop him, causing Carlos Colón to attack him and forcing him to flee.
 Andrade would go on to lose the match.

 During the celebrations for the 50th anniversary of his debut in professional wrestling on September 26, 2022, Flair announced that he would never retire.
 In January 2023 however he stated that he did not want to wrestle again aside from wanting to redo the Last Match.
+In January 2025, Flair stated that he would never return to the ring.

+All Elite Wrestling (2023–present)

+On the October 25, 2023, episode of AEW Dynamite, Flair, in his first appearance on TBS since the March 21, 2001, episode of WCW Thunder, appeared as a "gift" from All Elite Wrestling (AEW) founder Tony Khan to Sting for his upcoming retirement.
+Both men previously wrestled in the final episode of WCW Monday Nitro on March 26, 2001.
+On November 2, 2023, it was announced Flair signed a multi-year deal with AEW.
+On November 18, 2023, he made his AEW PPV debut at Full Gear, accompanying Sting, Darby Allin and Adam Copeland to the ring, and performing chops and a low blow to Christian Cage.